aress31/openapi-parser/README.md

 The *Swagger Parser* library is required and imported in this project.

 <https://mvnrepository.com/artifact/io.swagger/swagger-parser/1.0.33>

+## Project information
+In July 2016, after posting a request for improvement on the [PortSwigger support forum](https://support.portswigger.net/customer/portal/questions/16358278-swagger-parser-and-wsdler-improvement), I decided to take the lead and implement a solution myself.

+The extension is still in development, feedback and comments are much appreciated.

+## Donation
+If you want to support my work doing a donation, it will be very much appreciated:
+* Bitcoin       : **15aFaQaW9cxa4tRocax349JJ7RKyj7YV1p**
+* Bitcoin Cash  : **qqez5ed5wjpwq9znyuhd2hdg86nquqpjcgkm3t8mg3**
+* Ether         : **0x70bC178EC44500C17B554E62BC31EA2B6251f64B**

 ## License
 Copyright (C) 2016 - 2018 Alexandre Teyar